What Is Sniffing Glue?

 How Glue Sniffing Affects the Brain and Body?

-Glue sniffing is not taken very seriously, however, it can cause considerable damage to the brain and body.
-As it is more prevalent among younger teens whose brain and body are still developing, these damages can be quite significant.
+Glue sniffing and other similar kinds of inhalant abuse cause considerable damage to the brain and body.
+As it is more prevalent among younger teens whose brains and bodies are still developing, these damages can be even more severe.

 - Headaches